Members visit free all year! Join or renew today.

 Wild orangutans are found on the islands of Sumatra and Borneo, where they spend most of their time high in the treetops.
 These impressive great apes depend on the diverse fruits and plants of the rainforest to survive, but illegal logging and the conversion of natural forests to oil palm plantations has destroyed much of their habitat.
 As a result, Sumatran orangutans (Pongo abelli) are currently listed as critically endangered with fewer than 7,000 remaining in the wild, while the number of Bornean orangutans (Pongo pygmaeus) has plummeted over the past two decades from 300,000 to less than 55,000 today.

 Research teams working in Indonesia and Sumatra have been studying the ecological and biological needs of the orangutan for nearly two decades.
-The Philadelphia Zoo has joined the efforts of the Sumatran Orangutan Conservation Programme (SOCP) and the Tuanan Orangutan Research Project to protect this elusive primate.
+The Philadelphia Zoo has joined the efforts of the Sumatran Orangutan Conservation Programme (SOCP) to protect this elusive primate.

 Learn more about Philadelphia Zoo's orangutan conservation efforts.